The Life of a Showgirl Part 3: Work

 You have to be really tough to handle that.
 In the song, Kitty doesn’t warn off the little girl from being a showgirl out of meanness.
 She’s worried the little girl is too soft to handle the hustle: “you’re sweeter than a peach.”

 More than grit, you have to love what you do.
-Or you won’t have the stamina to keep going in the face of failure.
+Or you won’t keep going.

 Now I Know the Life of a Showgirl